FinucaneDesign/SphereBot/readme.txt

 GCODE works the same.

-I matched the steps per mm to the InkScape unicorn plug-in outpull.
+I matched the steps per mm to the InkScape unicorn plug-in output.
+This still needs a little work.
+The orginal eggbot uses 800px by 3200px, with the X-axis as the 3200px direction.
+But the unicorn plugin outputs in mm.
+With the 3200px matching about 902.3 mm.

+The next update will match the units a little better.

 v0.1